werf/kubedog/README.md

 ### Multitracker (NEW)

 Multitracker allows tracking multiple resources of multiple kinds at the same time.
 Multitracker combines all data from all resources into single stream of messages.
-Also this tracker gives periodical so status reports with info about all resources, that are being tracked.
+Also this tracker gives periodical status reports with info about all resources, that are being tracked.

-Multitracker is now available only as rollout-type tracker, so it will tracker resources till readyness condition reached.
+Multitracker is now available only as rollout-type tracker, so it will block until all resources reach readyness condition.

 Import package: